openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ## 2. Moving The World ##

 Jeeze.
 We've been making brushes for a long time.
-Let's take a break from that and create a smaller project that will help demonstrate how you can move the world.
-And by move the world, I really just mean move the coordinate system (though it sounds more exciting the other way).
+Let's take a break from that and create a smaller project that will help demonstrate how we can move the world.
+By move the world, I really just mean move the coordinate system (though it sounds more exciting the other way).

-Whenever we called a drawing function, like `ofRect` for example, we passed in an `x` and `y` location at which we wanted our shape to be drawn.
-We knew (0,0) to be the upper left pixel of our window, that the positive x direction was rightward across our window and that positive y direction was downward along our window.
-We are about to violate that established knowledge.
+Whenever we call a drawing function, like `ofRect()` for example, we pass in an `x` and `y` location at which we want our shape to be drawn.
+We know (0,0) to be the upper left pixel of our window, that the positive x direction is rightward across our window and that positive y direction is downward along our window.
+We are about to violate this established knowledge.

 **[Note: this section needs pictures to go along with the analogy]**

-For a physical analogy, imagine that you have a piece of graphing paper in front of you (or go ahead and grab one).
-Those squares are the pixels of your screen.
-If I ask you to draw a black rectangle at (5, 10) that is 5 pixels wide and 2 pixels high, what would you do?
-Probably grab a black pen and move your hand over to the location (5, 10) on your graphing paper and start filling in pixels?
+For a physical analogy, imagine that we have a piece of graphing paper in front of us ~~(or go ahead and grab one)~~.
+The graph squares represent the pixels of our screen.
+How would we draw a black rectangle at (5, 10) that is 5 pixels wide and 2 pixels high?
+We would probably grab a black pen, move our hands over to the location (5, 10) on our graphing paper, and start filling in pixels?
 Good, that seems normal.
-But you could have also have kept your pen hand stationary, moved your paper 5 pixels left and 10 pixels down and then started filling in pixels.
+But we could have also have kept our pen hand stationary, moved our paper 5 pixels left and 10 pixels down and then started filling in pixels.
 That initially seems like an odd thing to do right?
-It turns out that it is a powerful thing to do in code.
-With openFrameworks, we can move our coordinate system like this using `ofTranslate`, but we can also rotate or scale the coordinate system with `ofRotate` and `ofScale`.
+It turns out that this is a powerful thing to do in code.
+With openFrameworks, we can move our coordinate system like this using `ofTranslate()`, but we can also rotate or scale the coordinate system with `ofRotate()` and `ofScale()`.
 **[Note: explain why ofBackground can't be used with transparency]**

 So let's tackle [`ofTranslate`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofTranslate "ofTranslate Documentation Page") first.  `ofTranslate` takes an x, a y and an optional z parameter, and then shifts the coordinate system by those specified values.
 Why would you ever want to shift the coordinate system like this?
 Imagine that you wrote some code to draw a little stick figure family.
 Or better yet, create a new project and add this to your `draw` function of your source file (.cpp):